ManthanUgemuge/Password-Generator/README.md

 # Password Generator
-This is a simple python project use to genterate PASSWORD .
+This is a simple Python Project use to generate Password.
 - I used RANDOM and STRING libraries in this code.

 ## About The Project